jvfe/paper_wdt_panglao/manuscript.md

 {#tbl:finallook_summary}

 Noticeably, the proportion of automatic matches for other entity types (tissues and organs) seems reduced in relation to the first assessment (35% to 25% and 76 to 62%).
 These entities were not targeted by our work, but as Wikidata is a living resource, modifications in the database, such as reclassification of entities or adding of other similar concepts, may have reduced the performance of our simple reconciler.

-## Analysis of item quality - final look

-As can be gathered from Figure @fig:finallook_reconciledbar, nearly all cell type items have the appropriate "instance of cell type" statement, with only 4 items still missing said statement and one item being classified as an "instance of gland".

-This is a considerable advance in improving the quality of cell type data in Wikidata, as having this simple statement will make these items easier to find and be expanded upon.

-![
-Percentage of reconciled entities gathered during the second and final reconciliation, divided by which item type they belong to.
-](images/final_look_reconciled_types.png){#fig:finallook_reconciledbar}

 # Discussion